 Our Verdict

-Whiskas Kitten wet cat food receives the Cat Food Advisor rating, 2.5 stars
+Whiskas Kitten wet product range is made of one recipe which receives the Cat Food Advisor rating, 2.5 stars.

 This food comes in a convenient pouch for serving and contains animal origin material which is tuna red meat.
 Protein content is high and it is rich in fat and moisture so offers a good food option to consider.